-As at 31 December 2016 and 2015, the Group was in breach of certain financial and non-financial covenants provided by 2011 Restructured SACE facilities, 2011 Restructured facilities, Other facilities agreements and bonds issue undertakings (Note 2).
+As at 31 December 2017 and 2016, the Group was in breach of certain financial and non-financial covenants provided by 2011 Restructured SACE facilities, 2011 Restructured facilities, Other facilities agreements and bonds issue undertakings (Note 2).
 The non-compliance with the covenants provides the lenders with rights to demand accelerated or full immediate repayment of the borrowings.
-Loan portfolio restructuring process together with amendment to the existing covenants commenced in October 2013, was not completed as at 31 December 2016 and is continuing.
+Loan portfolio restructuring process together with a process of revision of the existing covenants commenced in October 2013, was not completed as at 31 December 2017 and is continuing.

-As at 31 December 2016, USD 215,574 thousand (USD 233,877 thousand as at 31 December 2015) of borrowings, which otherwise would be maturing in more than 12 months from the reporting date, were reclassified into current loans as a result of the above noncompliance as it is required by IAS 1.74.
+As at 31 December 2016, USD 215,574 of borrowings, which otherwise would be maturing in more than 12 months from the reporting date, were reclassified into current loans as a result of the above non-compliance as it is required by IAS 1.74.
+As at 31 December 2017, USD 1,043,853 of borrowings were current because loan portfolio restructuring process was not finished at that date.

-As at 31 December 2016 and 2015, the nominal value of the Group's loans and borrowings was USD 1,021,734 thousand and USD 999,930 thousand, respectively.
+As at 31 December 2017 and 2016, the nominal value of the Group's loans and borrowings was USD 1,044,904 thousand and USD 1,021,734 thousand, respectively.